Andre Geim

 Geim was awarded the 2010 Nobel Prize in Physics jointly with Konstantin Novoselov for his work on graphene.
-He is Regius Professor of Physics and Royal Society Research Professor at the National Graphene Institute.
-Sir Andre Geim had also been awarded an Ig Nobel Prize earlier in 2000 for levitating a frog using its intrinsic magnetism.
-He is the only individual, as of 2023, to have received both Nobel and Ig Nobel prizes.
+At that time he was a Dutch citizen.
+He later became a British citizen to accept a knighthood and considered himself Dutch-British.
+Geim is Regius Professor of Physics and Royal Society Research Professor at the National Graphene Institute.
+Geim was previously awarded an Ig Nobel Prize in 2000 for levitating a frog using its intrinsic magnetism.
+He is the first and only individual, as of 2025, to have received both Nobel and Ig Nobel prizes, for which he holds a Guinness World Record.

 Education

 Andre Geim was born to Konstantin Alekseyevich Geim and Nina Nikolayevna Bayer in Sochi, Russia, on 21 October 1958.
-Both his parents were engineers of German origin.
+Both his parents were engineers of German origin; Geim says his maternal great-grandmother was Jewish.
 His grandfather Nikolay N. Bayer (Mykola Baier in Ukrainian) was a notable public figure in Ukraine of the early 20th century, one of its first nature conservationists and the founder/first rector of Kaminiets-Podilskyi University.

 In 1965, the family moved to Nalchik, where he studied at a high school.
 After graduation, he applied to the Moscow Engineering Physics Institute.
 He took the entrance exams twice, but attributes his failure to qualify to discrimination on account of his German ethnicity.
 He then applied to the Moscow Institute of Physics and Technology (MIPT), where he was accepted.

 He said that at the time he would not have chosen to study solid-state physics, preferring particle physics or astrophysics, but is now happy with his choice.
 He received a diplom (MSc degree equivalent) from MIPT in 1982 and a Candidate of Sciences (PhD equivalent) degree in metal physics in 1987 from the Institute of Solid State Physics (ISSP) at the Russian Academy of Sciences (RAS) in Chernogolovka.